fortinetdev/terraform-provider-fortios/website/docs/r/fortios_firewallservice_group.html.markdown

 The following arguments are supported:

 * `name` - (Required) Address group name.
 * `member` - Service objects contained within the group.
+The structure of `member` block is documented below.
 * `proxy` - Enable/disable web proxy service group.
 * `comment` - Comment.
 * `color` - Color of icon on the GUI.